Pasta e Fagioli Soup (Easy One-Pot Italian Comfort Soup)

 Tried this recipe?Let us know how it was!

-8 thoughts on “Pasta e Fagioli Soup”
+8 thoughts on “Pasta e Fagioli Soup (Easy One-Pot Italian Comfort Soup)”

 1. In the list of ingredients it calls for vegetable broth but in the directions it says to stir in chicken broth.
 Which did you use or are they interchangeable?